 Contrary to popular belief, cold feet aren't the only cause of pre-wedding jitters.
 In fact, most of the time brides couldn't be more excited to marry their significant others.
 It's the things that are truly out of their control that often get them the most worked up (think feuding family members!).
 So if you're feeling uneasy for any of the following reasons, we've got your back, sister.

 Your Body Image

-Whether you're deathly afraid of a downpour on your big day or seriously stressed out about less than perfect temps, obsessively checking the weather isn't going to help.
+Whether you're deathly afraid of a downpour on your big day or seriously stressed out about less than perfect temperatures, obsessively checking the weather isn't going to help.
 If anything, it's just going to make you that much more anxious.
 So don't look at it, suggests associate planner and event designer at Pure Luxe Bride, Blake Bush.
 "The weather changes constantly and is a worry you truly can't control.
 Discuss a rain plan with your planner so you know exactly what will need to be done in advance," she says.

 Believe it or not, not every bride (or groom) enjoys being in the spotlight.
 And for those that are shy or typically avoid having others shower them with attention, the thought of getting hitched can cause a ton of anxiety, notes Greg Jenkins, founder of Bravo Productions.
 "Breathe and find things that will make you calm going into the day and push ahead," he recommends.
 "Remember that the people attending your function are there to support your happiness."